HomeSTM32 TutorialsSTM32 UART SeriesSTM32 UART Part 2 – Transmit using DMA & Interrupt

 The LED blinks every 500ms.
 This means the CPU is not blocked for the transmission and it can process the rest of the tasks while the data is being transmitted in the background.

-Using DMA
+Using UART DMA to Transmit Data

 The Direct memory access (DMA) is used to provide high-speed data transfers between peripherals and memory and between memory and memory.
 Data can be quickly moved by the DMA without any CPU action.
 This keeps CPU resources free for other operations.